 Who was Brion Gysin, and what is a Dreamachine?
 Gysin was a British-born Canadian painter and illustrator, best known for discovering “cut-up” writing, the technique made famous by William S. Burroughs.
 With the assistance of Ian Sommerville, Gysin invented the Dreamachine, which at its essence is a rotating cylinder with a light hanging inside it.
 The user sits or stands in front of it, very near, with eyes closed.
 As it rotates, slots cut in the side allow flashes of light to hit the user’s eyelids 8 or 13 times per second, matching the rate of Alpha waves produced by the brain during meditation or the early stages of sleep.
 The inspiration for the Dreamachine came to Gysin when he was traveling by bus along a road lined with tall trees.
 Writing in his journal in 1958, he described his epiphany: “I closed my eyes against the setting sun.
 An overwhelming flood of intensely bright patterns in supernatural colors exploded behind my eyelids: a multi-dimensional kaleidoscope whirling out through space.”
 It was a transformational moment in Gysin’s life, and the first Dreamachine was created in 1961, after more than two years of experimentation and tinkering.

-The package released by Soleilmoon includes a fully functional Dreamachine, designed to Brion Gysin’s specifications, printed and die-cut on sturdy, flexible and long-lasting vinyl.
+The package released by Soleilmoon includes a fully functional Dreamachine, designed to Brion Gysin’s specifications, printed and die-cut on sturdy, flexible cardstock.
 It’s ready for use, right out of the box.
 Simply connect the overlapping velcro-lined edges (with colorful side on inside and the gray side facing outward), center the cylinder on an LP, lock it in place with a few pieces of sticky tape and then place it on a turntable and rotate at 78 RPM.
 Hang a lightbulb inside, then seat yourself near the rotating cyclinder, close your eyes and wait for the dreamstate to be induced.
 Please note that this Dreamachine package does not include an LP or a turntable.